 The estimated reading time for this post is 1 minutes

-Those involved with SharePoint, Office 365, Yammer, the communities and the wider industry will already know about the Ignite conference Microsoft have planned for May this year.
+Those involved with SharePoint, Office 365, Yammer, the communities and the wider industry will already know about the Ignite conference Microsoft has planned for May this year.
 Microsoft published the conference sessions on the Ignite website this afternoon, introduced through this Office Blog post.

 The Office Blog post included a video from Julia White in which she shared what to expect from the conference.
 She also said in the video “without giving away too much, be the first to see a lot of new technology”, hinting that we will probably see the next versions of SharePoint and Exchange etc. The SharePoint Twitter account also shared the tweet below, with another video (#InBillWeTrust) confirming the next version of SharePoint (SharePoint 2016) will be shared during the conference.